Vivek-Raman/Fictional-Assembler-Prototype/README.md

  If you wanna try it out, fork+clone and open the `.sln` file with Rider or Visual Studio.

- This requires the .NET SDK v3.1 or above to run.
+ This requires the .NET Framework v2.0 or above to run.
  You can then Run or Debug it in the IDE.

  https://www.instagram.com/p/CNqTZbZDzp6/